jokr3772/AICircuit/README.md

 ### Run Simulation

-To run the simulation, set the desired docker command in the top of `simulator.py` file.
-Then, copy the directory `Simulation/Ocean` with the name `Simulation/OceanDocker` to the docker directory (you can change the name in `Config/sim_config.yaml`).
+To run the simulation, set the desired docker command in the top of `Simulation/simulator.py` file.
+Then, copy the directory `Simulation/Ocean` with the name `Simulation/OceanDocker` to the docker directory (you can change the directory in `Config/sim_config.yaml`).
 Then, use the following code:

 ```
 python simulation.py --circuit=CVA --model=MultiLayerPerceptron --npoints=100